parduccinward/qr-ticket-management-system/README.md

-# Event ticket management for Inti Raymi
+# Event QR ticket management System

 This dashboard allows admin to manage their clients, salespersons, events and payments.